dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-windows-10-edition-upgrade.md

 ---
 # required metadata

-title: How to configure Windows 10 edition upgrades with Microsoft Intune | Microsoft Docs
+title: How to configure Windows 10 edition upgrades with Microsoft Intune | Intune Azure preview | Microsoft Docs
 description: Learn how to use Intune to upgrade Windows 10 devices you manage.
 keywords:
 author: robstackmsft